caoimheD/pp5-ecommerce-store/README.md

 For the purposes of this website, stock images have been used as the book images.

 On the products page, both for all books and for each category, users see cards with brief information about each book.
 This information is the title, author, category and price, along with an image.
-For each book, there is an option to click on 'see more', which brings to the product details page.
+For each book, there is an option to click on 'see details', which brings to the product details page.
 There is an option on this page to add new products.
 This is available to admins only and allows them to add new products to the store.
 This button is not visible to regular site users.

 <img src="media/categorymockup.png" width="300" height="400">